 One of the simplest and easiest ways to delete programs on Mac is through Trash.
 You just need to choose and delete the applications in the Finder.
 Go to the Finder in OS and navigate to the Applications folder.
 Select the application you need to uninstall.
-You can do this by either dragging the application icon to the Trash or by right-clicking and select “Move to Trash”.
+You can do this by either dragging the application icon to the Trash or by right-clicking and selecting “Move to Trash”.

 If you want to use keystrokes instead, then you just select the app and then hit Command + Delete to move the application to Trash.
 Furthermore, you can empty the trash and remove the app completely from your mac.

-Following are some of the folders you need to go to one by one and remove the files so as to complete the uninstalling process for any software.
+Following are some of the folders you need to go to one by one and remove files so as to complete the uninstalling process for any software.